zhaoou/notes/Persistence/5_SpringTXDeepDive.md

 Transactions allow us to fine tune concurrent access to our data sources.

+## VID (Very Important Definitions)

+* Transactional resource - something that can participate in a transaction, something supporting transaction.
+(Message Queue, Database, etc.)

+* PlatformTransactionManager - spring bean that represents one transactional resource, and manages transactions on that resource.
+PlatformTransactionManager needs reference to the resource it is managing transactions for.

 ### Understanding transactions in Spring
 **Transactions are broadly classified into 2 main categories:**